TIBHannover/edu-sharing-box/ansible/roles/edu-sharing-init/documentation/README.md

 1. `main`: The main task or entry task for ansible.
 2. `model`: This task is used to override existing images and build a custom container.
 3. `config-env`: This task is used to copy and override the `.env` file.
-4. `configure_alfresco_properties`: This task is used to override the alfresco-global.properties.
-   - `remove_alviral_and_mail_from_alfresco_properties`: Used to remove the configuration for alfviral and mail.
-   - `add_alviral_to_alfresco_properties`: Used to add the alfviral configuration.
-   - `add_mail_config_to_alfresco_properties`: Used to configure the mail.
-   - `add_es_update_oersi_to_alfresco_properties`: Used to add the es-update-oersi.
-5. `clean-edu-sharing-volumes`: This task deletes all volumes except the database and alfresco content data whenever the version changes.
+4. `clean-edu-sharing-volumes`: This task deletes all volumes except the database and alfresco content data whenever the version changes.
-6. `alfresco-model`: This task is used to override the alfresco extension models.
+5. `alfresco-model`: This task is used to override the alfresco extension models.
-7. `alfresco_amp_modules`: This task adds the path of AMP files.
-   - `alfviral`: Copies the alfviral AMP to the server.
-   - `es_update_oersi`: Copies the es-update-oersi AMP to the server.
-8. `set_edu_docker_inst_dir`: Used to refactor the folder name according to docker convention, for example `edu-sharing-9.0.1-RC1` with become `edu-sharing-9_0_1_rc1`
+6. `set_edu_docker_inst_dir`: Used to refactor the folder name according to docker convention, for example `edu-sharing-9.0.1-RC1` with become `edu-sharing-9_0_1_rc1`
-9. `extract_image_from_repository_service`: used to get the image of the `repository-service`, since it is different from RC and release version
+7. `extract_image_from_repository_service`: used to get the image of the `repository-service`, since it is different from RC and release version

 ## Templates